teid/dovecot-ldap/README.md

 The image exposes three directories:
 * /var/mail: Actual mailboxes are stored in this volume.
 You should implement some backup strategies on those.
 * /etc/ssl/localcerts: Service certificate and keys are stored in this volume.
 Dovecot is expecting the following PEM files: `/etc/ssl/localcerts/imap.cert.pem` and `/etc/ssl/localcerts/imap.key.pem`.
-If none are provided, the startup script will generate new keys and auto-signed certificate.
+If none are provided, the startup script will generate new keys and self-signed certificate.
 * /etc/dovecot: If you want to override the default configurations, you can use this volume to make Dovecot use you files.

 Usage